DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel and effective approach to bridge the gap between natural language and free-hand sketches.
-By leveraging the power of pretrained text-to-image diffusion models, we have developed a method that can generate diverse and high-quality vector sketches based on textual input, without the need for large-scale datasets of sketches or sketch-text pairs.
-We have also explored different aspects of the model design, such as the stroke initialization strategies, choice of loss functions, and properties of strokes in the differentiable rasterizer, which provide valuable insights for future research.
-With further research and development, our proposed model, DiffSketcher, has the potential to be a valuable tool in various domains, such as design and education.
+In this work, we present \textit{DiffSketcher}, a novel and effective approach that bridges the gap between natural language and free-hand sketch synthesis.
+By leveraging pretrained text-to-image diffusion models, our method generates diverse, high-quality vector sketches from text prompts without requiring large-scale sketch datasets or text-sketch pairs.
+Furthermore, we provide a comprehensive analysis of key design choices---including stroke initialization strategies, loss functions, and differentiable rasterization properties---offering valuable insights for future research.
+Ultimately, \textit{DiffSketcher} demonstrates significant potential as a versatile tool for downstream applications in design and education.

+\textbf{Limitations.} \quad Our approach currently has two main limitations.
+First, there is no explicit correlation between the semantic complexity of the text prompt and the abstractness of the resulting sketch, which can occasionally lead to suboptimal representations.
+A promising direction to address this is establishing an adaptive mapping between prompt complexity and the allocated stroke count (see Supp.~\ref{supp:failure_case} for details).
+Second, the stylistic diversity of the generated sketches is somewhat constrained.
+Future work could alleviate this by integrating a style transfer module directly into the synthesis pipeline.